-CATHEDRAL PINES METROPOLITAN DISTRICT RECONCILIATION OF THE STATEMENTS OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2021
+RECONCILIATION OF THE STATEMENTS OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2022

-Net change in fund balances - governmental funds \$ 112,850 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
-In the statement of activities, capital outlay is not reported as an expenditure.
-However, the statement of activities will report as depreciation expense the allocations of the cost of any depreciable assets over the estimated useful lives of the assets.
-The effect of these differences is as follows: Depreciation expense (93,345) The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Net change in fund balances \$ 144 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+In the statement of activities capital outlay is not reported as an expenditure.
+However, the statement of activities will report as depreciation expense the allocation of the cost of any depreciable assets over the estimated useful lives of the assets.
+Capital outlay, the conveyance of capital assets to other governments, and depreciation expense in the current period are as follows: Capital outlay 25,120 Depreciation (95,136) The issuance of long-term debt (such as bonds, leases, and developer advances) provides current financial resources to governmental funds, while the repayment of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
-Also, governmental funds report the effect of premiums and discounts when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-The effect of these differences is as follows: Bond principal payment 65,000 Amortization of bond premium 19,113 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-The effect of these differences is as follows: Accrued interest payable on bonds payable - change in liability 709 Change in net position of governmental activities \$ 104,327
+Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
+Bond principal payments 75,000 Some items in the statement of activities do not provide or require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Amortization of bond premium 18,963 Change in accrued interest on bonds payable 250 Change in net position \$ 24,341

-CATHEDRAL PINES METROPOLITAN DISTRICT GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2021
+GENERAL FUND - STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE (BUDGET AND ACTUAL) YEAR ENDED DECEMBER 31, 2022